The Nightmares of a Perfectionist

 The Build-Up Before the Let Down

-For example, I published my first fiction book this week: Falling While Sitting Down: Stories.
-Priced at only $3.99, it quickly climbed to #3 on Amazon (short stories list).
-Going into the week, I didn’t have any expectations or sales goals, so watching my first fiction book climb into the top 10 was an incredible surprise.
+For example, I published my first fiction book this week.
+It quickly climbed to #1 on Amazon.
+Going into the week, I didn’t have any expectations or sales goals, so watching the book climb into the top 10 was an incredible surprise.
 (Obviously, this book’s success is because of the wonderful readers we have here, for whom I am eternally grateful.)

 Stumbling Over Imperfections